Bedirhan233/Building-vehicle-hobby-project/README.md

 # Calculation of face and target cube

+To make a build sytem I used the raycast a lot.
+The system is technicly working like this: Each cube have colliders in each side.
+I send raycast to the cube and the collider that is getting hit by becomes my area of spawning things.
+I calculate the center of it and place my object if its free.

+If we go step by step
-I have a Blueprint called Main Build.
+First I have a Blueprint called Main Build.
 This Blueprint is the parent of all different building types (cube, wheel, and weapon).
-This Blueprint has colliders on each side.
 <img width="769" height="526" alt="image" src="https://github.com/user-attachments/assets/49f3cff0-78e8-45d6-bf47-ae2a9268d69b" />

 After some checks with booleans, I run this function.
 I get the forward vector of the collider and make a rotation from that forward vector.
 With the angle input I can manipulate the offset value.
 This variable changes from input, which lets the object rotate freely.